-It is also recommended to install a thematic WG on water linked to INSPIRE that should:
+It is also recommended to install a thematic WG on water linked to INSPIRE that should

-- 1. follow-up INSPIRE developments; - 2. contribute to the development of a dedicated metadata profile; - 3. ensure a liaison with Framework Directive on Reporting; - 5. follow-up of emerging standards for data exchange/access; - 6. prepare guidelines for data product specifications; - 7. ensure link to the case studies in the Pilot River Basins and integrate feedback into the Guidance Document; - 8. prepare for the implementation of a European hydrological coding system, including a link to marine waters through a dedicated sub-group studying the issue; - 9. investigate problems related to the analysis of underlying data and/or problems related to the analysis of pressures and impacts (subject to a request of the SCG).
+- 1. follow-up INSPIRE developments - 2. contribute to the development of a dedicated metadata profile - 3. ensure a liaison with Framework Directive on Reporting - 4. propose details for the data harmonisation process - 5. follow-up of emerging standards for data exchange/access - 6. prepare guidelines for data product specifications - 7. ensure link to the case studies in the Pilot River Basins and integrate feedback into the Guidance Document - 8. prepare for the implementation of a European hydrological coding system, including a link to marine waters through a dedicated sub-group studying the issue - 9. investigate problems related to the analysis of underlying data and/or problems related to the analysis of pressures and impacts (subject to a request of the SCG).